Wells Wrote Ghost Stories, Too

-In late 2016, it was announced that a ghost story written by H.G.
+In 2016, it was announced that a ghost story written by H.G.
 Wells — one never before published and virtually forgotten — was discovered at the University of Illinois.
 The story, “The Haunted Ceiling,” involves a man harassed by the vision of a woman with her throat slit, which appears on his ceiling.
-The creepy tale will finally be published in an upcoming issue of The Strand.
+The creepy tale was (finally) published in an issue of The Strand.

-Naturally, I’m not about to tell you what the narrator discovers is haunting the Red Room.
+Naturally, I’m not about to tell you what comes close to conquering him after he enters the Red Room.
 A ghost or something else?
 Rest assured, Wells does not give a traditional explanation.
 Considering that candles were repeatedly extinguished, though, we know that the invisible culprit is both supernatural — and downright unpleasant.
 In a very basic way, Wells’ “The Red Room” is like Rudyard Kipling’s “The House Surgeon.”
 Though Kipling’s narrator is more fleshed out, what both detectives find in their respective haunted rooms is something that very much bedevils us all.